vedantthapa/k8s-gitops/README.md

 All k8s esources are arranged under the `k8s/` directory.
 Every sub-directory name corresponds to the name of the k8s namespace, i.e, resources in the same namespace are stored together.

-Every sub-directory is expected to have a `sync.yaml` and a `kustomization.yaml` to enable syncing up with flux.
+Every sub-directory is expected to have a `sync.yaml` and a `kustomization.yaml` (from `kustomize.config.k8s.io/v1beta1` and not `kustomize.toolkit.fluxcd.io/v1`) to enable syncing up with flux.
 Resources in the `sync.yaml` are always provisioned in the flux-system namespace.
+The `sync.yaml` can be considered as an entrypoint to your namespace / micro-service.
+It contains sync reconciliation mechanisms pertianing to any git repo / kustomize / image repo / image automation etc.

+Most of the kustomize (`kustomize.toolkit.fluxcd.io/v1`) resources have a `depends_on` key that enables us to specify dependencies between kustomizations.
+This is particulary useful when deploying applications from scratch.
+For instance, before deploying provider configurations in the `crossplane-system` ns, it's crds must be available.
+Another instance of this would be applying django migrations before the application startup (in this demo), read more [here](https://fluxcd.io/flux/use-cases/running-jobs/).

 # Setup